microsoft/FigmaSharp/README.md

 			// Do any additional setup after loading the view.
 			FigmaEnvirontment.SetAccessToken ("YOUR TOKEN");

-			var stackView = new NSStackView() { Orientation = NSUserInterfaceLayoutOrientation.Vertical };
+			var stackView = new NSStackView () { Orientation = NSUserInterfaceLayoutOrientation.Vertical };

-			List<FigmaImageView> figmaImageViews; //you will get all the images in this array
+			List<FigmaImageView> figmaImageViews; // you will get all the images in this array

-			View.LoadFigmaFromUrlFile(fileName, out figmaImageViews);
+			View.LoadFigmaFromUrlFile (fileName, out figmaImageViews);

-			figmaImageViews.Load(fileName); //request to Figma API all the images and converts into NSImage files }
+			figmaImageViews.Load (fileName); // request to Figma API all the images and converts into NSImage files }
 	}
 }

 ```

-Hey I love all of this! but... why not create a standard type of file to pack all of this?
+Hey I love all of this! but… why not create a standard type of file to pack all of this?
 I want work with local files in my project!!

 # Introducing Figma Files (in preview)